Everything You Need to Know About Well-Baby Visits

-From the first few days of life all the way through to age 21, your child will have regular appointments with her healthcare provider.
-These are often referred to as well-baby visits or well-child checkups.
-Initially, they will happen every few months or so, but later on they will happen annually.
+From the first few days of life all the way through to age 21, your child will have regular appointments with their healthcare provider.
+These are often referred to as well baby visits or well-child checkups.
+Initially, they will happen every few months or so, but later on, they will happen annually.
 Learn why well-child checkups are important, what the typical schedule is, and how to get the most out of each visit.

 Well-Child Checkup Schedule